COVID-19 Safety and Adaptations Policy

 Designated COVID-19 Safety Lead

-The nominated Designated COVID-19 Safety Lead is responsible for the monitor the implementation of setting and national guidelines.
+The nominated Designated COVID-19 Safety Lead is responsible for the monitoring and implementation of setting and national guidelines.
 Their names should be displayed at the nursery for all to see.

 All staff should be aware that they have a responsibility to stringently follow this policy and all related guidance.
 However, if any staff member is at all concerned that a colleague/parent is not following these expectations, they should, in the first instance, try to politely raise this with the colleague/parent in question.
 If they are at all uncomfortable doing so or unhappy with the response received, they should follow the below escalation procedures: